samwhindleton/wdiroutcomes/roadmap/week07/readme.md

 Homework due next Monday at 7 pm:

 **Find 3 Organizations that pique your interest**
+- Keep this in your own personal list and/or job tracker, we won't be collecting it but will be asking about it in 1:1 meetings.

+**Reach out to 3 Data Professionals to set up 1:1 information meetings or phone calls to learn more about their role/company

-- Keep this in your own personal list, we won't be collecting it but will be asking about it in 1:1 meetings.
+- Keep this in your own personal list and/or job tracker, we won't be collecting it but will be asking about it in 1:1 meetings.

 There is nothing to submit to Github.